Azriel-Ehrlich/dotNet5784_2539_0644/README.md

 * Restore deleted tasks and engineers
 * Saving the clock between runs (so you can continue from the last time)

+### Other Bonuses
+* Use TryParse to validate input
+* Implement ToStringProperty
+* System clock in the background - the clock in main window advances automatically
+* Singleton
+* Data Triggers
+* Distribution of users and entry into the system according to current engineer
+* Amazing README file

 ### Screenshot
 <img src="screenshot.png" alt="screenshot of the opening screen" height="500"/>